formlio/forml/docs/workflow/operator.rst

 the internal wiring complexity of the low-level :ref:`task graph assembly <topology>` providing a simple interface for the pipeline expressions.

-If parametrized (rather than hard-coded) with the particular actor implementations, operators can be independent of the actual data types and formats as they deal purely with the topology.
+If parameterized (rather than hard-coded) with the particular actor implementations, operators can be independent of the actual data types and formats as they deal purely with the topology.
 Therefore, many operators can be shared as library components turning advanced techniques into reusable commodity-like modules (see the ensembler).